 2. Naina Peak

-Naina peak, also known as China peak is the highest peak in Nainital situated at an altitude of 2,615 metres.
+Naina Peak, also known as China Peak is the highest peak in Nainital situated at an altitude of 2,615 meters.

 It is a popular tourist destination for trekking and horse riding.
-Naina peak gives splendid views of snow-clad Himalayas and the Nainital town.
+Naina Peak gives splendid views of the snow-clad Himalayas and the Nainital town.

-Motorable road covers only 3 kms from the base of the peak where the nearest taxi stand is located.
-Further, it is about 6 kms steep trek to the peak.
+Motorable road covers only 3 km from the base of the peak where the nearest taxi stand is located.
+Further, it is about 6 km steep trek to the peak.

 Carry drinking water and some snacks with you as there are no shops on the peak.
-You don’t need to pay entry fee to visit Naina peak.
+You don’t need to pay the entry fee to visit Naina Peak.

 Timings: 8 to 5:30 pm on all days